raiden-network/spec/service_contracts.rst

 Communication between client and PFS
 ------------------------------------

-When requesting a route, the IOU is added as five separate arguments to the :ref:`existing HTTP params <path_args>`.
+When requesting a route, the IOU is added as new JSON object to the :ref:`existing parameters <path_args>` when requesting paths.
+The IOU object has the following properties:

 +---------------------+------------+---------------------------------------------------------+
 | Field Name          | Field Type | Description                                             |